davidlienhard/sessionhandler/README.md

 There must be an existing database connection using [`davidlienhard/database`](https://github.com/davidlienhard/database).
 This database object must be passted to the constructor.

 ### Database-Table
-A table with the name `sessions` with the following structure must exists in the database.
+A table with the name `sessions` with the following structure must exist in the database.

 ```sql
 CREATE TABLE `sessions` (